eistakovskii/ru_text_corrupter/README.md

 Script that takes some text as input and randomly modify words by using either
 - Levenshtein edit operations
-- Synonym replacement, based on an open source Thesaurus from the Libre Office project (as reported in section 2.4 of paper below)

 Corruptions can be used as a data augmentation technique, or to benchmark NLP models robustness to misspells and/or synonyms.
 ## Set up